digitalhappens/MyLittleTools/README.md

 * now press the "Heart-Button" again (it turns black)
 * now you can recall the modules by pressing the fields

+Changes in Version 1.0.2

+* now the state of the modules is saved (parameters and data)
+* you can rename an entry (with new R Button)
+* you can clear an entry (with the C Button)
+* when you save Presets in MyLittleFavorites in the global /Rack/presets-Folder starting with "mlf_" the presets can be recalled quickly with the P-Button (so you need only one intance of the module to store all your favorites)

 Changes in Version 1.0.1

 * Module is wider